hikmagames/legal/terms-of-use.md

 ---

-*By using TasbeehTaps, you acknowledge that you have read, understood, and agree to be bound by these Terms of Use.*
+*By using zikrAid, you acknowledge that you have read, understood, and agree to be bound by these Terms of Use.*